wolfieanmol/gsoc-blog/_posts/2020-5-28-rtt-stanza-and-message-comparision.md

 Pretty neat, right!

-So right now I’m looking over at implementing something like this for dino In Vala.
+So right now I’m looking over at implementing something like this for Dino In Vala.
 Instead of color-coded text to show the difference the Vala code will call methods that will generate insert and erase action elements.